bitcoin-sv/bitcoin-sv/doc/build-unix.md

     sudo apt-get install build-essential libtool autotools-dev automake pkg-config libssl-dev libevent-dev bsdmainutils

+GCC version:

+A sufficiently recent version of GCC that supports C++17 is required for building, which in practise means at least version 7.X or above.
+On recent testing versions of Debian & Ubuntu 18.04+ a suitable version should either be installed by default or available in the standard package repositories.
+But if you are running an older release you may have to install a newer version of GCC from another repository.

+For instructions on how to install a more recent version of GCC into an older Ubuntu LTS see here: https://gist.github.com/application2000/73fd6f4bf1be6600a2cf9f56315a2d91

 Options when installing required Boost library files:

 1. On at least Ubuntu 14.04+ and Debian 7+ there are generic names for the